alicemariapirvulescu/MyAusyProject/README.md

 # Employees Management
 >
-This project is an application that is supposed to offer a solution for managing the employees of a company that is organized in departments and job categories.
-Using Docker I created a container that holds a database of type PostgreSQL and I implemented the CRUD (Create, Read, Update, Delete) operations in Spring Boot, as for testing I chose to use Postman.
-I made a lot of practical situation that my project would be helpful as listing all active employees to reach out to them for a meeting or all managers, updating the department or job of an employee and also I made a DTO model as when there are public lists to avoid posting confidential info.
-Also, all the errors are displayed for example if the date of birth of am employee is before the 1900 or the format is wrong it will display a specific message.
-For this project, I also used the JPA concepts with Hibernate and SQL for testing and working with the data.
+This project offers a solution for managing the employees of a company that is organized in departments and job categories using HTTP responses.
+For this application, I’ve implemented the REST operations in Spring Boot and for testing, I chose to use Postman.
+I’ve made a lot of practical situations as listing all active employees to reach out to them for a meeting or all managers, updating the department or job, a DTO employee model, and also intercepting and treating HTTP Errors.
 <hr>

 HOW TO USE MY EMPLOYEES SPRING APPLICATION: You should choose any of those paths